ninjaserif/sage-linux-backup/README.md

 * exclude list of folders
 * cleanup backups on remote destination
 * email upon success / failure
-* found to work on Ubuntu and Raspberry Pi
+* works on various releases of Rasbian as well as Ubuntu

 ## Prerequisite